PHYSICAL THERAPY Clinic

-The Physical Therapy Institute is a comprehensive outpatient physical therapy center offering high-quality, affordable, one-on-one therapy sessions.
-The Institute highlights the expertise of the Midwestern University faculty physical therapists and provides an exceptional clinical educational experience for our Doctor of Physical Therapy (D.P.T.) students.
+The Physical Therapy Clinic is a comprehensive outpatient physical therapy center offering high-quality, affordable, one-on-one therapy sessions.
+The Clinic highlights the expertise of the Midwestern University faculty physical therapists and provides an exceptional clinical educational experience for our Doctor of Physical Therapy (D.P.T.) students.

 ABOUT PHYSICAL THERAPY